15 Family Bonding Activities You Can Do Instead of Black Friday Shopping

 Volunteers are often so excited to pitch in at food banks during Thanksgiving and other winter holidays that there are too many cooks in the kitchen—while other days go ignored.
 Indulge in your regular feast on Turkey Day but spend your time volunteering the next day, when soup kitchens are in more need of helpers.
 Here are the important things food banks want you to know during the holidays.

 Host a potluck

 You aren’t the only one who will probably have weeks’ worth of leftovers that you’ll never be able to finish (at least without getting sick of turkey sandwiches).
 Gather a few friends you didn’t get to see on Thanksgiving for a potluck of leftovers on Black Friday.
 Even if you don’t stuff yourself as much as you did the day before, it’s a great excuse to enjoy good company and make sure your bounty doesn’t go to waste.
-Don’t miss these cleaning tricks for a dinner party you’ll wish you knew sooner.

 Head to a museum

 With everyone flocking shopping centers, your local museums may be less crowded on Black Friday.
 Take advantage by guiding your kids through the quiet exhibits, spending as much time as you want at each display without craning your neck around other visitors.
 For some ideas, here’s the best free tourist attraction in every state.

 Another spot you can bet won’t be busy the day after Thanksgiving?
 Your local library.
 Take advantage of the extra time your librarian will have by having each of your kids ask for recommendations.